Low Flow Toilet Problems: Common Issues & How to Fix Them

 Get matched with companies for your specific needs

-If you've gone through every troubleshooting step and your toilet still underperforms, it may be time to upgrade — especially if your model is more than 15 years old.
+If you've gone through every troubleshooting step and your toilet still underperforms, it may be time to upgrade, especially if your model is more than 15 years old.
+Independent testing from Consumer Reports, Good Housekeeping, and Wirecutter in 2026 has confirmed that modern 1.28 GPF toilets can outperform older 1.6 GPF models.
 Here are the top-performing low flow toilets that consistently avoid the problems covered above:

 Brand & Model Flush Volume Key Technology Best For

-American Standard Champion 4 Max 1.28 GPF 4-inch flush valve & trapway Max clog resistance
+American Standard Champion 4 1.28 GPF 4-inch flush valve & trapway Max clog resistance

 When Should You Replace Instead of Repair?